Copyright and teaching

 The Bonus Agreement allows you to copy and share material – even digitally – according to the so-called 15/15 rule.
 This means that you may copy, scan, download or distribute 15 pages, but not more than 15% of the total number of pages.

-You may also upload these pages to Its Learning, or share them with students, researchers or teachers, but you may not distribute them outside Karlstad University.
+You may also upload these pages to Canvas, or share them with students, researchers or teachers, but you may not distribute them outside Karlstad University.

-If you need to copy a large number of pages, or if you want to copy from required course literature, you usually need the permission of the publisher and copyright holder.
+If you need to copy a large number of pages, you usually need the permission of the publisher and copyright holder.

 Obtaining permission from copyright holders

-To use material not covered by the existing licences and agreements, you need to obtain the permission of the copyright holder.
+To use material not covered by the existing licenses and agreements, you need permission from the copyright holder.
 It is often easy to obtain permission.

 - Start by contacting the publishers.
-They would know whether you need to contact other copyright holders.
+They will advise you whether you need to contact other copyright holders.

-- Obtain permission in writing and save the document.
+- Ask permission in writing and keep the permission you are given.
 Using copyrighted material without permission may be costly.

 Images